 Some years ago, I was invited to give a keynote at a conference with the largest audience I’d ever faced.
 It was a big step up for me.
 Legendary psychologists were giving the other talks, and I feared I wouldn’t measure up.
 I was nervous.
 Real nervous.

-I sat in the back waiting my turn, worrying about how people would see me.
+I sat in the back, waiting my turn, worrying about how people would see me.
 I thought about how to look impressive and get approval.
 My mind fixed on me, me, me.
 I was miserable.

 Then I began reading an interview with the Dalai Lama.
-He spoke about the happiness in wishing others well.
+He spoke about the happiness of wishing others well.
 A wave of relief and calming swept through me as I recognized that the kindest thing I could do for myself was to stop obsessing about “me” and instead try to be helpful to others.

 This principle holds in everyday life, not just in conferences.
 If you get a sense of other people and find compassion for them, you’ll feel better yourself.
 In a relationship, one of the best ways to get your own needs met is to take maximum reasonable responsibility (these words are carefully chosen) for meeting the needs of the other person.
 Besides being benevolent – which feels good in its own right – it’s your best odds strategy for getting treated better by others.
 This approach is the opposite of being a doormat; it puts you in a stronger position.

 Flip it the other way, and it is also true: kindness to yourself is kindness to others.
 As your own well-being increases, you’re more able and likely to be patient, supportive, forgiving, and loving.
-To take care of them, you’ve got to take care of yourself; otherwise you start running on empty.
+To take care of them, you’ve got to take care of yourself; otherwise, you start running on empty.
 As you grow happiness and other inner strengths inside yourself, you’ve got more to offer to others.